wbuchanan/crossvalidate/README.md

 ## classify
-`classify # [if] [in] [, THReshold(real 0.5) PStub(string asis) ]`
+`classify # [if], PStub(string asis) [ THReshold(real 0.5) ]`

 ### Syntax and options
 * \# - This is the number of classes of the outcome variable being modeled.
 This value must be integer valued.
+* <ins>ps</ins>tub(_string asis_) - Specifies a stub name to use to store the
+predicted classes from the model.
 * <ins>thr</ins>eshold(_real 0.5_) - Specifies the threshold to use for classification
 of predicted probabilities in the case of binary outcome models.
 The value of the threshold must be in (0, 1).
-* <ins>ps</ins>tub(_string asis_) - Specifies a stub name to use to store the
-predicted classes from the model.

 ### Testing
 Here are things that we need to test for this program:
-- [ ] Binary classification works correctly with user specified or default threshold
+- [x] Binary classification works correctly with user specified or default threshold
-- [ ] Multi-class classification works correctly (e.g., highest probability class is predicted)
+- [x] Multi-class classification works correctly (e.g., highest probability class is predicted)
-- [ ] The prediction is returned in the variable specified by pstub
+- [x] The prediction is returned in the variable specified by pstub
-- [ ] Mutli-class probabilities are not returned, but the predicted class is returned in pstub
+- [x] Mutli-class probabilities are not returned, but the predicted class is returned in pstub
-- [ ] Make sure numbers attached to pstub* for multiclass cases are consistent with the value being predicted
+- [x] Make sure numbers attached to pstub* for multiclass cases are consistent with the value being predicted

 ## state